 The Data Processors may, under their own responsibility, disclose the Personal Data to their agents and/or delegates (the "Sub-Data Processors"), which shall process the Personal Data for the sole purposes of assisting the Data Processors in providing their services to the Fund and/or assisting the Data Processors in fulfilling their own legal obligations.
 Data Processors and Sub-Data Processors may, as the case may be, process the Personal Data as data processors (when processing the Personal Data upon instructions of the Fund), or as independent data controllers (when processing the Personal Data for their own purposes or fulfilling their own legal obligations).
 The Personal Data may also be transferred to third-parties such as governmental or regulatory agencies, including tax authorities, in accordance with applicable laws and regulations.
 In particular, Personal Data may be disclosed to the Luxembourg tax authorities, which in turn may, acting as data controller, disclose the same to foreign tax authorities.
 Certain Data Processors and Sub-Data Processors are located in countries outside the European Economic Area ("EEA") which are deemed not to offer an adequate level of protection by the European Commission.
-Where the Data Processors and Sub-Data Processors are located outside the EEA in a country which does not ensure an adequate level of protection for Personal Data, the Data Controller and/or Data Processors will enter into legally binding transfer agreements with the relevant Data Processors and Sub-Data Processors and Sub-Data Processors and Sub-Data Processors are located outside the EEA in a country which does not ensure an adequate level of protection for Personal Data.
-The Data Controller and/or Data Processors will enter into legally binding transfer agreements with the relevant Data Processors and Sub-Data Processors and Sub-D copies of the relevant document for enabling the Personal Data transfer(s) towards such countries by writing to the Data Controller.
+Where the Data Processors and Sub-Data Processors are located outside the EEA in a country which does not ensure an adequate level of protection for Personal Data, the Data Controller and/or Data Processors will enter into legally binding transfer agreements with the relevant Data Processors and Sub-Data Processors in the form of the EU Commission's approved model clauses.
+In this respect, the Data Subjects have a right to request copies of the relevant document for enabling the Personal Data transfer(s) towards such countries by writing to the Data Controller.